microsoft/vscode-docs/docs/remote/wsl.md

 The **Visual Studio Code WSL** extension lets you use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/windows/wsl) as your full-time development environment right from VS Code.
 You can develop in a Linux-based environment, use Linux-specific toolchains and utilities, and run and debug your Linux-based applications all from the comfort of Windows.

 The extension runs commands and other extensions directly in WSL so you can edit files located in WSL or the mounted Windows filesystem (for example `/mnt/c`) without worrying about pathing issues, binary compatibility, or other cross-OS challenges.
+The extension will install VS Code Server inside WSL; the server is independent of any existing VS Code installation in WSL.

 ![WSL Architecture](images/wsl/architecture-wsl.png)